 As you know the Academy is very interested in making Heartfield’s work and legacy available to the larger public.
 We regularly support exhibition projects and Heartfield scholars and enthusiasts are always welcome to come to our students’ room.”

-Dr. Trautwein made no mention of John J Heartfield’s own collection of Heartfield art and ephemera.
+Dr. Trautwein did not mention John J Heartfield’s own collection of Heartfield art and ephemera.
 This collection includes the only surviving John Heartfield oil painting, The Cottage In The Woods.

 The curator’s response to Dr. Trautwein’s email is the expanding section of this exhibition entitled HIDDEN GENIUS.

 John J Heartfield knew his grandfather well.
-The curator did not respond to Dr. Trautwein’s email.
+He did not respond to Dr. Trautwein’s email.
 There was no point.
 If he had, his response would have been his quote at the top of this page.

-By 2015, the curator felt the time had come to take a different kind of action.
-He wrote a comprehensive letter directly to Monika Grütters, Germany’s Minister Of Culture.
+By 2015, the curator felt it was time to try a different action.
+He wrote a comprehensive letter directly to Monika Grütters, Germany’s Minister of Culture.
 His sister, Catherine Jacobson, co-signed the letter.
 The minister was kind enough to respond.

-Please go to the “TODAY” section of the Chronology section to learn about the incredible events the occurred in 2016 concerning John Heartfield’s art, this exhibition’s curator, and politics in America.
+Please go to the 2016 year of the Chronology section to learn about the incredible events the occurred in 2016 concerning John Heartfield’s art, this exhibition’s curator, and politics in America.